jbstand/RES-2021-Labo-HTTPInfra/README.md

 ### Description

 The docker image of our dynamic reverse proxy is based on [Nginx](https://hub.docker.com/_/nginx) contains a configuration to dispatch request to the right container.
 The server has two endpoint : ***\*/\****, which redirect to the static docker and the second endpoint : **/api/student**.
 The port exposed is the default HTTP port which is 80.
+The environment variables STATIC_APP and DYNAMIC_APP passed with -e in the run command will update the nginx configuration.

 The page served by the static HTTP server is updated with the informations fetched (with AJAX queries, every two seconds) from the dynamic HTTP server.